aqilix/apigility-image-skeleton/README.md

 Installation
 ------------
-Run composer `composer install` to load all deppendecies
+Run composer `composer install` to load all dependencies.

 Development
 -----------